BCCHVisionLab/bcchvision/_members/Z-Kheradmandsaadi.md

   email: zahra67@mail.ubc.ca
 ---

-***Co-supervision with Deborah Giaschi***

 I am PhD student in Cognitive Sciences at the Psychology Department, University of British Columbia.
-My research is on Dyslexia which is a reading disorder.
+My research is on dyslexia which is a reading disorder.
 I study functional connectivity of the brain and cognitive abilities in children with dyslexia.

 {% include section.html %}
 ### Education